 “Well, I think that you will be notified how to address my mail so one of these days maybe I will get a long letter from you telling me all about the hometown news.
 I will close for this time hoping to hear from you soon and to be able to write another letter to you.”

 It appears that Fred needed additional medical treatment and was flown back to the United States.
-He arrived at Hamilton Field and was taken by ambulance to Letterman General Hospital.
-He learned in the hospital that his mother passed away on May 20, 1944.
+He arrived at Hamilton Field and was taken by ambulance to Letterman General Hospital where he learned that his mother passed away on May 20, 1944.
 When asked about his time as a POW, he said, “It already seems like something very dim and distant.
 When I sit down to good American food, it is hard to realize that little more than two months ago I was nearly starved to death.”

 It is known that Maj.
 Fred C. Moffit finally returned home and arrived in Salinas on April 25, 1945.
 When he arrived, he said, “Since February 4 I’ve had three happy days, and this is one of them.”
 He was greeted by friends, neighbors, former neighbors, and the parents of other members of C Company.
 To Fred, those who came to greet him looked fat.
 He said to them, “Folks, there have been three outstanding times since I was released (from Bilibid Prison) on February 4.
 The first was when the American tanks rolled in, the second was my first American meal, and the third war right now.”
 He also stated he had survived because he made the decision to “play the game” the Japanese way.